Tournament Informed Adversarial Quality Diversity: Method

 \subsubsection{Coverage}

-\textit{``Does the set propose a diverse set of challenges?''} Inspired by \textbf{Ranking}, we propose a measure of adversarial diversity that uses the normalized ranking vector of each solution as an adversarial behavioral descriptor of dimension the number of total solutions of the opposing sides ($N_{variant}\cdot N_{replication}\cdot N_{task})$.
-We cluster all the solutions $\underline{S}_{red}$ with K-means ($k=N_{task}$), and then count the percentage of cells filled by solutions from $S_{red}$ as a measure of adversarial coverage: This is a measure of adversarial diversity that should be maximal if the set of solutions covers all possible challenges.
+\textit{``Does the set propose a diverse set of challenges?''} Inspired by \textbf{Ranking}, we propose a metric of adversarial diversity that uses the normalized ranking vector of each solution as an adversarial behavioral descriptor of dimension the number of total solutions of the opposing sides ($N_{variant}\cdot N_{replication}\cdot N_{task}$).
+We cluster all the solutions $\underline{S}_{red}$ with K-means ($k=N_{task}$), and then count the percentage of cells filled by solutions from $S_{red}$ as a metric of adversarial coverage: This is a metric of adversarial diversity that should be maximal if the set of solutions covers all possible challenges.